-Budgeted cost: £10,500
+Budgeted cost: £12,500

 Activity Evidence that supports this approach Challenge number(s) addressed Staffing costs for Teaching Assistants (Part salary costs for TAs) Children making progress across the curriculum.
 Evidence includes before and after lesson assessments with children being supported by TAs.
-1 2 3

 Evidence from the EEF tells us that the children who benefit most from consistently good Quality First Teaching are the children who we are supporting in this strategy.
 All staff have received training this academic year and we have drawn up a joint understanding of what this looks like at Piimperne focussing in particular on the EEF publications on the role of the TA.
-Developing intervention for 'keeping up' in 'Rocket Phonics' phonics scheme and associated resources to ensure consistently high-quality teaching across KS1 & KS2, allowing all to succeed.
+1 2 3 Embedding the 'Rocket Phonics' phonics scheme and associated resources to ensure consistently high-quality teaching across KS1, allowing all to succeed.
 A tailored curriculum in EYFS, led by the phonics and English lead will ensure that the most vulnerable learners keep up from the start.
 We have taken on board the recommendations in the 'Reading Framework' and as a school understand the importance of getting phonics right, right from the start.
 We have implemented the 'Rocket Phonics' approach which is already showing an improvement in skills and knowledge.
-This year we will monitor closely to ensure fidelity to the scheme 1 2 ELSA/TIS supervision and support (Part salary cost for the ELSA/TIS staff as well as supervision costs) Children making progress with their emotional and social wellbeing.
-Evidence includes before and after ELSA/TIS assessments 2 3
+This year we will monitor closely to ensure fidelity to the scheme 1 2 ELSA/TIS supervision and support (Part Children making progress with their emotional and social wellbeing.
+2 3